confluentinc/commercial-workshops/series-microservices/workshop-connectors/README.md

     You will be using Docker during this workshop.
 Alternatively, you can set up these Confluent Platform components and connect them to Confluent Cloud by installing Confluent Platform as a local install.

+1. Run the following command to export the required properties to the console.
+    ```bash
+    # export the variables to the console
+    source setup.properties
+    ```

 1. Validate your credentials to Confluent Cloud Schema Registry.
     ```bash
     curl -u $SCHEMA_REGISTRY_BASIC_AUTH_USER_INFO $SCHEMA_REGISTRY_URL/subjects
     ```

-    If successful, your output will return: { }%
+    If successful, your output will return: `{ }%`

 ## <a name="step-7"></a>**Deploy: Connect Self Managed Services to Confluent Cloud**